pandynux/lizard/README_en.md

 - Waveshare ESP32-S3-Touch-LCD-3.5	B		320x480

 All C and C++ sources include `board_config.hpp` to obtain the pin definitions for the selected board.
-If no board is chosen in `idf.py menuconfig`, compilation will stop with an error.
+Compilation stops if no board is selected.
 A default board setting is provided in `sdkconfig.defaults` for the 7 inch board.

 ## License